jundalisay/spblist/content/en/material/solutions/levitation.md

 {{< q a="Newton" c="Principia, Scholium" >}}
 The uniform gravity of a body acts equally in equal particles of time on that body to create equal velocities
 {{< /q >}}

+{{< q a="Newton" c="Principia, Book 3" >}}
+A Spirit pervades and lies hidden in all gross bodies.
+Its action and force causes the particles of bodies to mutually attract one another at near distances, cohere if contiguous, emit light and heat bodies.

+All animal bodies move at the command of the will through the vibrations of this Spirit.
+These vibrations travel from our sense organs to the brain, from the brain to the muscles.
+{{< /q >}}

 {{< n n="Newton said that gravity comes from the spirit of 'Lord God' which goes through matter.
 In Cartesian Phyics, this spirit is the same as substance as the aether.
 This scholium then distributes that spirit, as gravity, into equal time-particles, matching Descartes' distribution of the aether onto a constantly dividing 2nd Element which includes space and time.
 The main difference with Newton is that he preferred inertial matter instead of spinning vortices" >}}